 Lined with chalets, Camigliatello is one of the Sila Massif's major resort towns.
-Most of the Sila isn't mountainous at all; it is, rather, an extensive, sparsely populated plateau with areas of thick forest.
-Unfortunately, there’s been considerable deforestation.
-However, since 1968, when the area was designated a national park called Parco Nazionale della Sila, strict rules have limited the felling of timber, which has allowed the forests to regenerate.
+Most of the Sila isn't mountainous at all; rather, it's an extensive, sparsely populated plateau with areas of thick forest.
+There was, at one point, considerable deforestation, but in 1968 the area received a special designation as the Parco Nazionale della Sila, and strict rules have limited the felling of timber, which has allowed the forests to regenerate.
 There are well-marked trails through pine and beech woods and ample opportunities for horseback riding.
 Autumn sees droves of locals hunting mushrooms and gathering chestnuts; winter brings crowds to nearby ski slopes.

 Fodor’s Brooklyn has been awarded silver place for its “welcome” and “timely” approach to the NYC borough.More